-Thanks to Conservation for this review of a book I have been hearing about for awhile, and now have even more motivation to read:
+Thanks to Conservation for this review of a book I first started hearing about last year, and now have even more motivation to read:

 Brandom Keim reviews George Monbiot’s Feral